Dr. Doris Derby, Ph.D.

 She is a documentary photographer whose photographs have been exhibited in museums throughout the country, including the Smithsonian Institute, the Field Museum in Chicago, the Bronx Museum in New York, the Skirball Museum in Los Angeles, and the High Museum in Atlanta.
 Her work has also been exhibited in museums in Montpellier, France, and Margate and London in England.

-Dr. Derby resides in Atlanta with her husband, actor and Army Veteran, Bob Banks.
-They continue to be productive in their professions and are active in their community.
+Dr. Derby resided in Atlanta with her husband, actor and Army Veteran, Bob Banks.